cfsworkload/smart-home-monitor/README.md

 Once the deployment finishes, you will have an instance of the Watson Conversation app in your Bluemix Dashboard.

 ## Add email to IoT Real-Time Insights service notifications

+The **IoT Real-Time Insights** service has been created and connected the data from the simulated IOT device **IoT Real-Time Insights**

 ## Create dashDB decision tree and connect live data